-WATCH: US Swimmers Chant Jill Biden's Name as First Lady Attends Tokyo Games
+WATCH: U.S. Swimmers Chant Jill Biden's Name as First Lady Attends Tokyo Games

-First Lady Jill Biden arrived to cheer on the US swim team on Saturday but ended up getting cheered on herself as the American swimmers clapped and shouted “Dr. Biden!
+First Lady Jill Biden arrived to cheer on the U.S. swim team on Saturday but ended up getting cheered on herself as the American swimmers clapped and shouted “Dr. Biden!
 Dr. Biden!” as the swimmers prepared to race.

 Back at you @USASwimming!